rapid-community/RapidOS/README.md

 >[!Tip]
 >
->If you use Ventoy, I highly recommend using the ReviOS Ventoy settings, as this method is really effective on 24H2 versions for bypassing the required Microsoft account login and the need for an internet connection.
-Additionally, this method will disable BitLocker, automatic updates (including driver auto-updates): [ventoy-conf](https://github.com/meetrevision/ventoy-conf/).
+>If you use Ventoy, I highly recommend using the [ReviOS Ventoy](https://github.com/meetrevision/ventoy-conf/) settings, as this method is really effective for bypassing the required Microsoft account login and the need for an internet connection.
+Additionally, this method will disable BitLocker, automatic updates (including driver auto-updates).

 ---